Moorlands, Memories and Reflections

 Both published by Lawrence and Wishart www.lwbooks.co.uk

-Finally, another novel!
-Current idea is to cover life in a Lancashire industrial town in the 1890s and the rise of ‘ethical socialism’ and the Clarion cycling movement, but bringing the story to the present day.
+And finally, I’m hoping to write another novel.
+Current ideas include life in a Lancashire industrial town in the 1890s and the rise of ‘ethical socialism’ and the Clarion cycling movement, but bringing the story to the present day.
+And/or a novel set in Farnworth – its rise, fall and rise!
 Watch this space and keep your chain well oiled.